-Captains Patrick Marchesseau and Etienne Garcia on Le Soleal and Le Boreal ensured their guests were able to take advantage of a special experience aboard the two luxury yachts.
+Captains Patrick Marchesseau and Etienne Garcia (respectively, on Le Soleal and Le Boreal) ensured cruise guests were able to take advantage of a special experience aboard the two luxury yachts.
 Specifically designed to operate in extreme regions, each of the two features 132 staterooms and suites.
 Both ships boast the international “CLEANSHIP” label for innovative green equipments.

 Along the trip through shifting glaciers and narrow channels, Le Soléal and Le Boreal explored historic landmarks, such as Beechey Island famed for Franklin expedition, Gjoa Haven where over a century ago Amundsen anchored his ship, and Cape Bathurst.
 The PONANT duo saw hundreds of belugas, nearly 60 bears and 500 narwhals.
 Meeting French adventurer Charles Hedrich, the first to cross Northwest Passage in a rowing boat, sailing solo, was another highlight for travelers.